1900 Clubhouse Drive, Sun City Center, Florida 33573

 Large 55+ Community of Kings Point in West Central Florida Has Condos, Town Homes, Mature Landscaping, 27 Holes of Golf, Lovely Clubhouses and Swaying Palm Trees

 Located in Sun City Center, about eight miles from the coast in west central Florida, 55+ Kings Point broke ground in 1973 and finished construction in 2015.
-It consists of 5,250 condos and town homes, 110 condominium associations and three HOAs.
-Although the community has a Sun City Center address, which started in the 1960s as one of the first age-restricted developments in the country, it is not a part of Sun City Center.
+It consists of nearly 5,300 5,250 condos, town homes and single family homes, not to mention 110 condominium associations and three HOAs.
+Although the community has a Sun City Center address, which started in the 1960s as one of the first age-restricted developments in the country, it is not legally a part of Sun City Center.

-The community's main North Clubhouse has a cafe, an indoor lap pool, a card room, a wood shop, and an art studio.
+The community's main North Clubhouse has a cafe, an outdoor pool, an indoor lap pool, a card room, a wood shop, an art studio and more.
 Its Veterans Theater hosts monthly movies and live entertainment.
-The South Clubhouse has a Mediterranean theme, a lounge, a restaurant, a fitness center, a catering kitchen and a stained glass studio.
+The South Clubhouse has a Mediterranean theme, pool, a lounge, a restaurant, a fitness center, a catering kitchen and a stained glass studio.

 Outdoor amenities include 27 holes of golf, tennis courts, shuffleboard decks, and lawn bowling facilities.
-Neighbors gather for yoga, zumba, art shows, creative writing classes, paint parties, and karaoke nights.
+Neighbors gather for yoga, zumba, art shows, creative writing classes, paint parties, karaoke nights, farmers' markets, day trips and much more.
 Residents may also take advantage of the amenities found at Sun City Center (the 55+ community).
-Pets are welcome at Kings Point.

 Homeowners are minutes from grocery stores, pharmacies, banks, beaches, and restaurants.
 The Kings Point Tram Service has both internal and external stops.
 Sun City Center holds an annual Fun Fest packed with food booths and entertainment.
 The Little Manatee River State Park runs along Sun City Center's southern border, and visitors can access its unique ecosystems by foot, boat, or horseback.